jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 `<< already covered>>`

 A sub clause is a clause inside a clause.
-So it’s a procedure symbol without a reference line in a procedure symbol without a reference line in a procedure symbol, for instance:
+So it’s a command symbol without a reference line in a command symbol without a reference line in a command symbol, for instance:

 ![](images/7.%20Commands%20Ideas.034.png)

 It doesn’t matter whether any of the symbols is a square or a diamond.

-###### Sub Procedure
+###### Sub Command

 `<< terminology >>`

-A sub procedure is any procedure symbol inside another procedure symbol.
+A sub command is any command symbol inside another command symbol.

 ![](images/7.%20Commands%20Ideas.035.png)

-But usually it’s only the diamonds that are referred to as sub procedures.
-That’s because the execution of a procedure is made up of the execution of it’s contained diamonds combined.
+But usually it’s only the diamonds that are referred to as sub commands.
+That’s because the execution of a command is made up of the execution of it’s contained diamonds combined.

 ![](images/7.%20Commands%20Ideas.036.png)